sadielbartholomew/cylc/sphinx-doc/introduction.rst

 of external driving data: typically one or more tasks will wait on real time observations and/or model data from an external system, and these will drive other downstream tasks, and so on.
-The dependency diagram for a single forecast cycle point in such a system is a {\em Directed Acyclic Graph} as shown in Figure~\ref{fig-dep-one} (in our terminology, a {\em forecast cycle point} is comprised of all tasks with a common {\em cycle point}, which is the nominal analysis time or start time of the forecast models in the group).
+The dependency diagram for a single forecast cycle point in such a system is a *Directed Acyclic Graph* as shown in :ref:`Figure X <fig-dep-one>` (in our terminology, a *forecast cycle point* is comprised of all tasks with a common *cycle point*, which is the nominal analysis time or start time of the forecast models in the group).
 In real time operation processing will consist of a series of distinct forecast cycle points that are each initiated, after a gap, by arrival of the new cycle point's external driving data.